Krowemoh/ScarletDME/README.md

 04 SEP 2025 - Removed secure sockets and mbedtls dependency
             - Upgraded from Zig 0.13.0 to 0.14.0
             - Upgraded from Zig 0.14.0 to 0.15.0
+17 SEP 2025 - Set SIGPIPE to be ignored globlly
 ```